OhHeyItsAlexis/KOBiTranslate/README.md

 ## Requirements

-- KOReader (tested on Kindle, should work on Kobo/PocketBook/desktop)
+- KOReader (written for Android, and probably not compatible with other devices)
 - `zip` and `unzip` available on the device (standard on most KOReader-supported devices)
 - An API key for at least one translation engine